-where $n_c=2(1-p_\text{succ})/p_\text{succ}$, $T_0$ is time to prepare initial length-$n_0$ chains, and $\tau_r$ is some constant time necessary to reset the edge states in the event of failure.
-On first sight, this would mean that our preparation time would ultimately scale polynomially instead of polylogarithmically in the infinite $n$ limit.
+where $n_c=2(1-p_\text{succ})/p_\text{succ}$, $T_0$ is the time to prepare initial length-$n_0$ chains, and $\tau_r$ is some constant time necessary to reset the edge states in the event of failure.
+At first sight, this indicates that our preparation time would ultimately scale polynomially instead of polylogarithmically in the infinite $n$ limit.
 However, in the regime of $r\tau_0\ll 1$, this polynomial dependence has a very small power, and its effect can be neglected if $r\tau_c\ll 1$.
 Hence, in practice, our protocol has an efficient, polylogarithmic scaling up to $n \ll n_\text{max} =\O((1/\eta)^{1/r\tau_0})$, beyond which it switches to a polynomial scaling.
-For instance, even if single-photon detection efficiency is $1-\eta=0.2$, then assuming a dark count rate of $r=25$~Hz~\cite{SPADspecs} and a quantum jump scattering rate of $\tau_0^{-1}\approx 1$~MHz, it takes an astronomically long chain of $n_\text{max}\sim 10^{4000}$ to reach the polynomial scaling.
-An example scaling under these conditions is shown in \figurename~\ref{fig:ImperfectScaling} below.
+For instance, even if the single-photon detection efficiency is $1-\eta=0.2$, then assuming a dark count rate of $r=25$~Hz~\cite{SPADspecs} and a quantum jump scattering rate of $\tau_0^{-1}\approx 1$~MHz, it takes an astronomically long chain of $n_\text{max}\sim 10^{4000}$ to reach the polynomial scaling.
+An example scaling under these conditions is shown in Fig.~\ref{fig:ImperfectScaling}.